seanshnkim/seanshnkim.github.io/_posts/2025-02-15-Schedulers.md

 To keep track of time. xTickCount variable is a key.
 For example, it is used for vTaskDelay(100).

 RTOS tick, apart from incrementing the tick count, is used to trigger the context switch to the next potential task.

-4. The tick ISR runs
-5. All the ready state tasks are scanned
-6. Determines which is the next potential task to run
-7. If found, triggers the context switching by pending the PendSV interrupt
+10. The tick ISR runs `xPortSysTickTimer()` 11. portDISABLE_INTERRUPTS() is turned on.
+12. xTickCount++.
+Also, if xTaskIncrementTick() return value is equal to TRUE if actually context switch is required 13.
+Checks to see if the new tick value will cause any tasks to be unblocked.
+14. Determines which is the next potential task to run.
+All the ready state tasks are scanned If found, triggers the context switching by pending the PendSV interrupt 15. portENABLE_INTERRUPTS() is turned on.
-8. The PendSV handler takes care of switching out of old task and switching in of new task

-Let's go to `port.c` and see xPortSysTickHandler.
+The PendSV handler takes care of switching out of old task and switching in of new task Let's go to `port.c` and see xPortSysTickHandler.

 ```c